vykuang/toronto-service-calls-2023/docs/Terraform.md

 - google_service_account - creates the service account
 - google_service_account_iam_policy - assigns the roles to the account
     - there is also ...account_iam_*binding* and account_iam_*member* which update the policies as opposed to a blanket overwrite
+    - the above do *not* assign roles to service accounts; instead they treat the service accounts as resources, and allow other members, e.g. users or other service accounts to perform tasks as that service account
+    - so technically we could create a dummy SA, assign it permissions A, B, and C, then assign all the members to the dummy SA so that they could execute their tasks *as dummy SA*, which again, has the required permissions
+- more straightforwardly let's use `google_project_iam_policy`

 ### service account